Chart Color Schemes

 The level of residential development activity in Isabella Plains is very low in comparison to the average area assessed nationally by AreaSearch

 Isabella Plains has recorded approximately one residential property approval per year.
-Over the past five financial years, from FY21 to FY25, five homes have been approved, with one more approved in FY26 so far.
-Despite a decline in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Over the past five financial years, from FY21 to FY25, five homes were approved, with one more granted in FY26.
+During this period, the population has decreased, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

 Frequently Asked Questions - Development